AdobeDocs/advertising.en/help/dsp/introduction/features/brand-safety-media-quality.md

 You can set default pre-bid fraud blocking controls for each advertiser<!-- [default pre-bid fraud blocking controls for each advertiser](/help/dsp/admin/advertiser-settings.md) -->, and then optionally [customize the settings for each placement](/help/dsp/campaign-management/placements/placement-settings.md).
 Additional fees may apply when you use this feature.

-For more information on functionality, contact your preferred vendor directly, or contact your [!DNL Adobe] account team.
+For more information on functionality, contact your preferred vendor directly, or contact your Adobe Account Team.

 ![Comscore logo](/help/dsp/assets/comscore-logo.png) ![DoubleVerify logo](/help/dsp/assets/doubleverify-logo.png) ![Integral Ad Science logo](/help/dsp/assets/ias-logo.png) ![Peer39 logo](/help/dsp/assets/peer39-logo.png)